shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/answer-the-question-and-shutup.md

 When PhD students do their thesis defense, experts fly in to grill the student.
 Good thesis advisors train students to answer each question _and then shut-up_.
-Students almost always feel a temptation to go on a length.
+Students almost always feel a temptation to elaborate.

 Examiner: _Why did you use that particular statistical test?_